jakeclarey/STM32F446_VSCode/README.md

 "Add path to  environment variable" box and then select "Finish."

 **3.** To test if this worked, exit and reopen VSCode as an administrator and open a new terminal.
-Type the command "arm-none-eabi-gcc --version" and it should respond with the version of the ARM GCC Compiler.
+Type the command `arm-none-eabi-gcc --version` and it should respond with the version of the ARM GCC Compiler.